yaroslaff/evalidate/README.md

 evalidate() throws `CompilationException` if cannot parse source code and `ValidationException` if it doesn't like source code (if code has unsafe operations).

 Even if evalidate is successful, this doesn't guarantees that code will run well, For example, code still can have `NameError` (if tries to access undefined variable) or `ZeroDivisionError`.

+evalidate uses [ast.parse()](https://docs.python.org/3/library/ast.html#ast.parse) and returns [AST node](https://docs.python.org/3/library/ast.html#node-classes).

+>Warning
+>
+>It is possible to crash the Python interpreter with a sufficiently large/complex string due to stack depth limitations in Python’s AST compiler.

+In my test, works well with 200 nested int(): `int(int(.... int(1)...))` but not with 201.
+Source code is 1000+ characters.
+But even if evalidate will get such code, it will just raise `CompilationException`.

 ## Examples